sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-01-intro/btp-ea-onboard-01-intro.md

 SAP Business Technology Platform Use Cases are real-life use cases, that show how SAP BTP can help meet your specific business needs.
 You can explore the SAP BTP use cases on the [SAP home page](https://www.sap.com/products/technology-platform/use-cases.html?sort=title_asc).

 SAP BTP capabilities are delivered as services.
-Before you utilize a service, you need to be familiar with the service plans that are available for this service to select the right one for your scenario.
+Before you utilize a service, you need to be familiar with the service plans available to select the right one for your scenario.
 You can get more information about the existing service plans of a service in the [SAP Discovery Center](https://discovery-center.cloud.sap/serviceCatalog?showFilters=true).

  ![BTP Cloud Services Overview](images/1_btp_cloud_services.png)